 Texas Parks & Wildlife Department has partnered with the McDonald Observatory, the International Dark Sky Association (IDA) and local astronomy groups to promote stargazing in our state parks.
 We hope to raise awareness of preserving night skies with star parties, self-guided constellation tours and light pollution education programs.

 In addition, we are reviewing our own lighting, and making changes to protect the night skies over our parks.
-Big Bend Ranch, Devils River, Enchanted Rock, Copper Breaks and South Llano River state parks are IDA Dark Sky Parks.
+Big Bend Ranch, Enchanted Rock, Copper Breaks and South Llano River state parks are IDA Dark Sky Parks.
 Devils River State Natural Area and Black Gap Wildlife Management Area are IDA Dark Sky Sanctuaries.

 Poorly designed or installed outdoor lighting leads to light pollution.
 Light pollution is light that is too bright, is misdirected, or is shining where it's not wanted.
 Why is it a problem?
 Because light pollution: